Oklahoma Sooners football: Between Owen and Wilkinson (1927–1946)

 In 1927, Adrian Lindsey became Oklahoma's first new head coach in over two decades.
-Like Owen, Lindsey had played football at Kansas and been the head coach at Bethany College prior to his arrival in Norman.
+Like Owen, Lindsey had played football at Kansas and been the head coach at Bethany College.
 However, he was unable to achieve Owen's success, resigning quietly after a five-year tenure.
-The Sooners achieved a notable win in 1930, defeating Nebraska 20–7 in the Cornhuskers' worst in-conference loss in two decades.
+The Sooners achieved a notable win in 1930, defeating Nebraska 20–7, the Cornhuskers' worst in-conference loss in two decades.
 Despite this achievement, Lindsey finished an inconsistent stint in Norman with a 19–19–6 record.

-Following Lindsey's resignation, Owen, who had remained Oklahoma's athletic director after his retirement from coaching, hired hired Vanderbilt backfield coach Lewie Hardage as head coach.
+Following Lindsey's resignation, Owen, who had remained Oklahoma's athletic director after his retirement from coaching, hired Vanderbilt backfield coach Lewie Hardage as head coach.
 Upon his hire, Hardage emphasized speed by fabricating new lighter uniforms and trimming the grass on Owen Field.
 However, in three seasons he failed to produce a successful team.
 His final record at Oklahoma was 11–12–4, making him the first coach in program history with a losing record aside from John A. Harts, who only coached a single game.

 Although the next head coach, Lawrence "Biff" Jones, went an unspectacular 9–6–3 across two seasons, his impact on the athletic department's administration and finances was significant.
 Jones was inducted into the College Football Hall of Fame in 1954 following a career that also included coaching stints at Army, LSU, and Nebraska.
-After his departure from Norman, assistant coach Tom Stidham became head coach.
-In 1938, Stidham led the team to a 10–1 record, a fourth-place finish in the final AP poll, and the first bowl game in school history, a 17–0 Orange Bowl loss to undefeated Tennessee.
+After Jones' departure, assistant coach Tom Stidham became head coach.
+In 1938, Stidham led the team to a 10–1 record, a fourth-place finish in the final AP poll, and the first bowl game in school history.
+However, the Sooners lost the Orange Bowl to Tennessee.
 Although Stidham's other teams would not be as successful, he left Oklahoma after four seasons with a .750 winning percentage, the highest of any coach since Vernon Louis Parrington (.792).